Holiday Stress: How To Manage The Uncomfortable With Grace & Ease

 Unmanaged holiday stress can lead to us having knee-jerk reactions and subconscious automatic impulses that might have us reaching for booze, food, or any other comfort/ numbing agent and distractions that compromise mental health and well-being.

 These things might appear to provide relief, but only in the short term.
-(Think 5 minutes.)
+(Think in terms of minutes.)

-This isn’t the ideal place to be while finishing up the last few days of December and wrapping up the year.
+This isn’t the ideal place to be while finishing up the last few days of the year, right?

-But what if there were a proven, simple tool you could use to help you conquer the stress, overwhelm, anxiety, frustration, or irritation you’re feeling right now?
+But what if there were a proven, simple stress-management tool you could use to help you conquer the stress, overwhelm, anxiety, frustration, or irritation you feel?

-Would you be open to learning how to cultivate a simple 5-minute daily practice that’s proven to help you better deal with the challenges and demands you’re facing as you close out one year and begin another?
+Would you be open to learning how to cultivate a simple 5-minute practice that’s proven to help you de-stress and better deal with the challenges and demands you may face as you close out the year?

 Practicing a regular, mindful breathing exercise can be calming and energizing and can even help with stress-related health problems ranging from panic attacks to digestive disorders.